FDio/csit/resources/job_specs/report_iterative/3n-emr/vpp-mrr-00.md

 1c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlhwasync-ip4base-policy-aes256gcm
 2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlhwasync-ip4base-policy-aes256gcm
 4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlhwasync-ip4base-policy-aes256gcm
-##### ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+##### ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-4c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+4c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-1c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+1c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-int-aes256gcm
+4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
-##### ethip4ipsec10000tnlhwasync-ip4base-policy-fastpath-aes256gcm
+##### ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
-1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-policy-fastpath-aes256gcm
+2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
-2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-policy-fastpath-aes256gcm
+3c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
-4c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-policy-fastpath-aes256gcm
+4c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
-1c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-policy-fastpath-aes256gcm
+2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
-2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-policy-fastpath-aes256gcm
+3c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
-4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec10000tnlhwasync-ip4base-policy-fastpath-aes256gcm
+4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
 ## ./ip4
 ### intel-e810cq
 #### avf